HOW TO REGISTER A FOREIGN COMPANY IN NIGERIA

-A foreign company may apply in accordance with Section 56 of the Companies and Allied Matters Act (CAMA) for exemption from incorporating a local subsidiary if such a foreign company falls within the following categories stipulated in the Act.
-Such categories include foreign companies invited to Nigeria to carry out a specialized duty by government among few others.
+A foreign company may apply in accordance with the Companies and Allied Matters Act (CAMA) for exemption from incorporating a local subsidiary if such a foreign company falls within the following categories stipulated in the Act.
+Such categories include foreign companies invited to Nigeria to carry out a specialized duty by the government among a few others.

 Every other foreign company that does not fall within the categories mentioned above must incorporate a company before commencing business transactions in Nigeria.

-However, foreign company registration in Nigeria is one of the many steps required for a very entity to commence a business operation in Nigeria.
+However, foreign company registration in Nigeria is one of the many steps required for an entity to commence a business operation in Nigeria.

 STEPS AND REQUIREMENTS FOR A FOREIGNER TO CARRY ON BUSINESS IN NIGERIA

 - Company registration with CAC in accordance with the CAMA